 Tooth and bone loss can harm your overall health and well-being.
 They can make you feel uncomfortable mentally as well as physically.
 Bone grafting truly creates new opportunities for you to have a full and attractive smile with improved functionality.
 Grafting technology continues to promote new bone growth and revolutionize the way you view tooth replacement.

-Do you have any questions about the dental bone graft in Yonkers?
-For more information or to schedule an appointment with the dentists yonkers NY doctors of Park Avenue Smiles of Yonkers, Westchester County?
-Please contact our dental center for consultation with the dental specialist.
+Do you have any questions about dental bone graft?
+For more information or to schedule an appointment with the dental doctors of Park Avenue Smiles please contact our dental center.